Recommit to Racial Justice

-We invite all NETWORK members and supporters to recommit to Racial Justice throughout Lent.
+We invite all NETWORK members and supporters to join us in recommitting to racial justice.
 We live in a society built on hundreds of years of oppressing People of Color in the United States.
 We are at a critical time for white people to do the work of racial justice, educating themselves and finding ways to act in solidarity with People of Color.

-The “Recommit to Racial Justice” Toolkit can be used individually or with a group, and we encourage you to share your experience with us over social media or via email.
-New content will be sent out via email every week, and published here on NETWORK’s website.
+The “Recommit to Racial Justice” guide can be used individually or with a group, and we encourage you to share your experience with us over social media or via email by emailing firstname.lastname@example.org.

 Recommit to Racial Justice Guide